Stage 1 Lung Cancer

 Get our Free Lung Cancer Guide to learn more about treatments for stage 1 lung cancer that could improve your survival time.

-Other factors, such as where the tumor is located, will affect how quickly stage 1 lung cancer moves to more advanced stages.
+It depends.
+SCLC at any stage typically grows and spreads faster than NSCLC, according to Moffitt Cancer Center.
+Other factors, such as where the tumor is located, will affect how quickly stage 1 lung cancer progresses to more advanced stages.

 For this reason, it is critical for patients to receive a diagnosis and treatment as early as possible.